 An NFC Success Story

 The Cowboys have also boasted eight NFC Championships wins – which is the most of any NFC team.
-Having made eight Super Bowl appearances, they have won five of those – which makes them equal with fierce NFC rivals, The San Francisco 49ers.
+Having made eight Super Bowl appearances, they have won five of those championship games – which makes them equal with their fierce NFC rivals, the San Francisco 49ers.
 Both teams fall just behind the Pittsburgh Steelers and New England Patriots who have six Super Bowl wins each.
 They are also the only team in the NFL to boast a record 20 straight winning seasons, between 1966 and 1985, where they missed the playoffs just twice – in 1974 and 1984.

 A Southern Team

 Before the Dallas Cowboys were formed, there hadn’t been an NFL team located south of Washington since the folding of the Dallas Texans in 1952 – after just one season.
 There were attempts to get an NFL team in Dallas, but they failed.
-This led to the formation of the American Football League (AFL), which encouraged the NFL to expand to more than twelve teams.
+This contributed to the formation of the American Football League (AFL), which encouraged the NFL to expand to more than twelve teams.
 Rich oil tycoon, Clint Murchison Jr continued to push for a Dallas team, but at that time the owner of the Washington Redskins, George Preston Marshall, had the monopoly of the South.